Overview

 Symptoms

-Often a slow heart rate is associated with no symptoms and can be picked up incidentally.
-However, it can be associated with:
+Often a slow heart rate has no symptoms and can be picked up incidentally.

 • light-headedness